MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 - Added the `Where` clause and eliminate one of the `foreach` loops.
 - Projected only the Title property in the `Select` statement, which is all we need in this example.

-Next, retest using the profiling tools.
+Next, we retest using the profiling tools.

 ## Results

-After updating the code, re-run the CPU Usage tool to collect a trace.
+After updating the code, we re-run the CPU Usage tool to collect a trace.
 The **Call Tree** view shows that `GetBlogTitleX` is running only 1754 ms, using 37% of the app's CPU total, a significant improvement from 59%.

 :::image type="content" source="./media/optimize-code-cpu-usage-call-tree-fixed.png" alt-text="Screenshot of improved CPU usage in the Call Tree view of the CPU Usage tool.":::

-Switch to the **Flame Graph** view to see another visualization of the improvement.
+We switch to the **Flame Graph** view to see another visualization of the improvement.
 In this view, `GetBlogTitleX` also uses a smaller portion of the CPU.

 :::image type="content" source="./media/optimize-code-cpu-usage-flame-graph-fixed.png" alt-text="Screenshot of improved CPU usage in the Flame Graph view of the CPU Usage tool.":::

-Check the results in the Database tool trace, and only two records are read using this query, instead of 100,000!
+We check the results in the Database tool trace, and only two records are read using this query, instead of 100,000!
 Also, the query is much simplified and eliminates the unnecessary LEFT JOIN that was generated previously.

 :::image type="content" source="./media/optimize-code-database-fixed.png" alt-text="Screenshot of faster query time in the Database tool.":::

-Next, recheck the results in the .NET Object Allocation tool, and see that `GetBlogTitleX` is only responsible for 56,000 object allocations, nearly a 95% reduction from 900,000!
+Next, we recheck the results in the .NET Object Allocation tool, and see that `GetBlogTitleX` is only responsible for 56,000 object allocations, nearly a 95% reduction from 900,000!

 :::image type="content" source="./media/optimize-code-dotnet-object-allocations-fixed.png" alt-text="Screenshot of reduced memory allocations in the .NET Object Allocation tool.":::